HealthCatalyst/healthcareai-r/README.md

    - Make small commits after getting a small piece working
    - Push often so your changes are backed up.
 See [here](https://gist.github.com/blackfalcon/8428401#push-your-branch) for more

-5) Early on, create a [pull request](https://yangsu.github.io/pull-request-tutorial/) such that Levi and co. can discuss the changes that you're making.
+5) Early on, create a [pull request](https://yangsu.github.io/pull-request-tutorial/) such that Levi and team can discuss the changes that you're making.
 Conversation is good.

 6) When you're done with the issue you chose, do the following